asabatep/debian-packages/README.md

 Run ```apt-get update && apt-get upgrade```.
 The patched packages should replace the stock ones.

 ## python3-commandnotfound
 Debian build of Ubuntu's python3-commandnotfound (which mysteriously disappeared on the former).
-Built for Debian bullseye and sid.
+Built for Debian Bullseye, Bookworm, and Sid.

 This adds apt support for [thefuck](https://github.com/nvbn/thefuck) on Debian.